getodk/docs/docs/entities-intro.rst

 * Do I have the time and resources to fully test custom forms? (note that even using purpose-built tools is likely to involve some adaptation and testing time)
 * What are the implications of a form design error? (for example: a field worker will call me and I will fix it vs. someone could die because they fail to receive care)

-If you work in a field with well-defined workflows and specific software that already supports those workflows, we generally recommend using that over ODK.
-ODK's strength is in letting you define and refine your forms and Entity Lists to exactly match your workflow needs.

 ODK Entities don't have any built-in concepts or structure to support managing a certain kind of data.
 This means you have complete freedom to represent only the things that matter to you and to define exactly what actions can be taken on them.
 This is extremely powerful but it also means that you have the responsibility to think through every design decision and test it.

 You should also consider the complexity of your needs.
 Let's consider some case management examples.
 Cases can be short-lived with few, predictable interventions needed like in the case of a pothole reported to a city that may be closed within a week when the city repairs the pothole.
 Cases can also be very long-lived with many, unpredictable interventions needed like in the case of an refugee case that may last multiple years involving legal teams, humanitarians and politicians from multiple countries.

 Workflows that are short-lived can very easily be represented in ODK and may not benefit from a system made specifically for that purpose.
-On the other hand, purpose-built systems may be easier to find and customize for simple projects.

 More complex workflows are more likely to benefit from a more structured and tested system, especially in contexts like healthcare where specific protocols have been developed and the implications of a workflow error are serious.
-On the other hand, complex workflows may benefit from the flexibility that ODK offers.
-For example, ODK makes it very easy to add new states that cases could be in as they are needed, new forms to support those states, or stop collecting or using data values that are found not to be useful.

 For many contexts, workflow needs are so specific and dynamic that a platform like ODK offers many benefits.
 Once you have defined your workflow in ODK, the forms you have built can become the standard, specialized way to support others in your domain.